Ford to build $3.5B electric vehicle battery plant in Mich.

 The tax-relief bill, which still needs state Senate approval, has been heavily criticized by Republicans for giving too little to taxpayers and too much to large corporations.

-Last summer, Ford announced that CATL will make lithium-iron-phosphate battery packs for Mustang Mach-E electric SUVs in North America this year and for F-150 Lightning electric trucks early in 2024 “creating more capacity for high-demand products.”
+Last summer, Ford announced that CATL will make lithium-iron-phosphate battery packs for Mustang Mach-E electric SUVs in North America this year and for F-150 Lightning electric trucks early in 2024.
 The batteries at first would come from China, then be switched to the Michigan plant in 2026, Ford said.

 The company expects to be able to produce electric vehicles at a rate of 600,000 per year by late this year.